 A: If a member decides to take their benefits in stages then a percentage of the lifetime allowance will be used up each time that they take benefits.

-A: Members who had benefit values at 6 April 2006 of over £1.5 million could have applied for primary protection to reduce or eliminate the chance that a lifetime allowance charge will apply.
+A: Members who had benefit values on 6 April 2006 of over £1.5 million could have applied for primary protection to reduce or eliminate the chance that a lifetime allowance charge will apply.
 Their pre 6 April 2006 tax-free cash could also be protected in certain circumstances.
+It is no longer possible to apply for primary protection.

 A member who registered for fixed protection 2012 before 6 April 2012 could keep a lifetime allowance of £1.8 million after 6 April 2012, when the lifetime allowance reduced to £1.5 million.
 Anyone who opted for fixed protection 2012 had to stop being an active member of all registered pension schemes prior to 6 April 2012.
 It is no longer possible to apply for fixed protection 2012.